Below is a list of frequently asked questions and answers. If you have a question that is not answered below, please feel free to contact us.

 Q: Which doctor will I be seeing?

 A: The doctors at Houston Neuropsychology Group operate as a group practice.
 All of them have the appropriate training to offer neuropsychological services.
 Patient appointments are usually scheduled based upon mutual availability.
-Please note that Dr. Largen was previously a solo practitioner; as such, doctors sometimes refer to our practice as “Dr. Largen’s office” although such wording is outdated.
-We are a group of five clinical neuropsychologists.
+Please note that Dr. Largen was previously a solo practitioner for several years; as such, doctors sometimes refer to our practice as “Dr. Largen’s office” although such wording is outdated.
+We are a group of six clinical neuropsychologists.

 Q: What will be done to protect my privacy?